witja46/basht/README.md

 6. To install the benchmark and use it locally , clone the repository and switch to the root_folder of the repository and type in `pip install -e .`.
 Otherwise you can also install the package via PyPi with `pip install ml-benchmark`

-For running the raytune example add the following after the process above:
+For running the raytune example experiment add the following after the process above:

 1. `pip install ray[tune]`
 2. `pip install pandas`

+For all opther experiments, install the requirements.txt if present.
 ## Class Explanation

 |Class|Description|